MDS incarnation get lost after remove filesystem

 A related issue is that MDS in different filesystems can have same client ID.
 This is a little weird

-#1 Updated by John Spray about 3 years ago
+#1 Updated by John Spray over 6 years ago

 Here's a reproducer for the incarnation issue: